adelarsq/adelarsq.github.io/readme.md

 I also have worked with theoretical physics for some time. 🪐

-I'm core maintainer from the [Viro Framework](https://github.com/ViroCommunity), an open source developer platform for rapidly building AR/VR applications using React Native.
+I'm the founder from the [Viro Framework Community](https://github.com/ViroCommunity) initiative, an open source developer platform for rapidly building AR/VR applications using React Native.

 ## Sites